rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

     The following key-value pairs are usable:

     * `Description=OpenSSH server daemon`.
-The string used to describe the "unit".
+The string is used to describe the "unit".
     * `Documentation=man:sshd(8) man:sshd_config(5)`.
 A space-separated list of URIs referencing documentation for this "unit" or its configuration.
 Accepted are only URIs of the types "http://", "https://", "file:", "info:", "man:".
     * `After=network.target sshd-keygen.target`.
 Defines the startup sequence relationship with other "units".
 In this example, "network.target" and "sshd-keygen.target" start first, and "sshd.service" starts last.
     * `Before=`.
 Define the startup sequence relationship with other "units".